V-Vibha/Innvent/README.md

 # Prerequisites
 Docker: You can download and install Docker from the official Docker website.

+Create a folder and copy both the files app.py and Dockerfile there.
+Open the Windows PowerShell and change the current working directory to your newly created directory. requirements.txt file contains all the dependencies that were present when we built the app.(Just for reference)

 # Getting Started
 To deploy your Python app using Docker, follow these steps: